pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 For App Users
 .............

-App documentation doesn't yet exist.
+Documentation of the PyMedPhys application's graphical user interface doesn't yet exist.
 Watch this space.

 For Python Users
 ................